Role: Wide-body jet airliner

 - Upgraded and redesigned interior configurations

-- Airbus was the world’s largest airliner manufacturer in 2019 – 863 planes delivered.
+- The world’s largest airliner manufacturer in 2019 was the Airbus with 863 planes delivered.

 - The A300 was the world’s first twin engine, twin aisle aircraft.
-All Airbus cockpits are the same allowing pilots to switch from one type of Airbus aircraft to another.
+All Airbus cockpits are the same.
+This allows pilots to switch from one type of Airbus aircraft to another.

-- The A300 was the first wide-body jetliner to be equipped with only two engines for better operating economics.
+- Airbus’s A300 was the first wide-body jetliner to be equipped with only two engines for better operating economics.

 - The A300 was developed to fill the market niche for a high capacity, short to medium-range, aircraft.

 Pilots must earn their type rating in the Airbus A300 to be qualified to fly this aircraft.
 In most cases, you will earn your type ratings at the airline you fly for.